ahrefs/ppx_regexp/README.md

-# PPXes for Working with Regular Expressions
+# PPX for Working with Regular Expressions

-This repo provides PPXes providing regular expression-based routing:
+This repo provides a PPX providing regular expression-based routing:

 - `ppx_regexp_extended` maps to [re][] with the conventional last-match extraction into `string` and `string option`.
 Two syntaxes for regular expressions available:
   - `pcre`: The syntax of regular PCRE expressions
   - `mikmatch`: Mimics the syntax of the [mikmatch](https://mjambon.github.io/mjambon2016/mikmatch-manual.html) tool
-- `ppx_tyre` maps to [Tyre][tyre] providing typed extraction into options, lists, tuples, objects, and polymorphic variants.

-Another difference is that `ppx_regexp` works directly on strings essentially hiding the library calls, while `ppx_tyre` provides `Tyre.t` and `Tyre.route` which can be composed an applied using the Tyre library.

-## `ppx_regexp_extended` - Regular Expression Matching with OCaml Patterns

 This syntax extension turns:
 ```ocaml